bomberman30/AdvanceOS-for-cardputer/README.md

 - X is B button
 - ENTER is START button
 - BACKSPACE / DEL button is SELECT button
+- you can change the keys by Enter "fun stuff"
 - in emulator NES or GBC also "L" and "K" "1" and "2" and "WASD" keys suppurted
 - In GameBoy games and NES games Press 4 key to save the current state and 5 key to load save state
 # importent how to anable games if advanceOS installed on  launcher version 2.7.0 and up!!